lxnt/rendumper/README.rst

 - TTF support - convert addst/addcoloredst/whatever else that can be to just submitting strings, positions and attributes along with the df_buffer_t and let the renderer sort'em out.
 Have to write something to the screen and advance pointers there though.
+- Do something like replacing std::forward_list with utlist.h so that it doesn't spam .so/.dll namespace.
 - Decide what to do with 2D world map drawing and export (currently it's SDL_SaveBMP buried in the binary).
   Well, got to have a glimpse on what API is used to draw this.
 Otherwise it's just